 Alison Plowden wrote many books only four that touched upon the English revolution.
 Plowden wrote at a time when the historiography of the English revolution was heavily dominated by male historians.

-To get onto the subject of her book, I enjoyed reading it, and Plowden does write in an engaging and thoughtful way.
+Plowden writes engagingly and thoughtfully.
 She once described herself as being "in the fortunate position of having been able to turn my hobby into a profession".
 "There must be thousands of women doing unsatisfying jobs who have a private interest or talent which could be turned to full-time and financial advantage… I do wish more of them would have a go."

-She seems to have been well-liked amongst her profession with historian and journalist Paul Johnson saying of her Quartet of books on Elizabethan England “writes with verve, brevity and often wit; a most entertaining book which at the same time is accurate and judicious".
+She seems to have been well-liked among her fellow writers with historian and journalist Paul Johnson saying she "writes with verve, brevity and often wit; a most entertaining book which at the same time is accurate and judicious".

-While she had every right to write a book which mostly stems from a conservative and bordering of royalist historiography In a Free Republic – Life in Cromwell's England, does tend to be heavily critical of Cromwell's Republic.
+While she had every right to write a book which mostly stems from a conservative and bordering of royalist historiography In a Free Republic – Life in Cromwell's England, it does tend to be heavily critical of Cromwell's Republic.
 While it has been portrayed as looking at the reality of life in Cromwell's England, it tends to be a little one-sided.
-In fact, it’s not so much what she writes it is what she chooses to leave out.
-But having said that she is worth reading.
+It is not so much what she writes; it is what she chooses to leave out.

 A Free Republic does offer a revealing insight into everyday life during the interregnum, from 1649 to 1660.
 She makes heavy use of primary sources, particularly memoirs, diaries of the social commentator Samuel Pepys, letters, newspapers and state papers.

 Given that during this "free" republic press censorship was extremely heavy and any news had to get approval from the Secretary of State before publishing, surprisingly, so many many primary sources are available to examine.